Your Schedule Award is based on a permanent impairment as determined by your physician. The doctor makes the determination after placing you at

 Maximum Medical Improvement (MMI).
 Your impairment generally involves loss of use or loss of function of a body part as a result of your workplace accident.
 Your doctor must provide very specific medical opinion evidence to support the rating.
 The mere completion of the division form is usually not adequate to ensure that you receive your award.

 Usually the District Medical Advisor (DMA) is requested to review your doctor's impairment rating report.
 If he/she is not able or willing to offer an opinion or if the opinion differs from your doctor, the claims examiner will normally choose to send you to a second opinion.

-Our firm marries the legal portion by our attorneys with the medical portion by our doctors to create a highly qualified and well deserved Schedule Award package that is difficult to deny.
+FEA merges the medical portion with FECA requirements to create a well deserved Schedule Award package that is difficult to deny.